-WordPress is an easy to use CMS for creating blogs, websites, online shops, etc. For selling products or digital services through WordPress, all you need is the WooCommerce or Easy Digital Downloads plugin.
+WordPress is an easy to use CMS for creating blogs, websites, online shops, etc. You only need the WooCommerce or Easy Digital Downloads plugin to sell products or digital services through WordPress.
 Anyway, while you need to collect payments through your blog, you might want to integrate a payment gateway.

 Typically, there are two main payment gateways available.